kyungjae-lee/engineers-notebook/real-time-operating-systems/creating-freertos-project.md

 * STM32 Cube HAL layer also by deafult uses SysTick timer as its timebase source.

-* If you are using both FreeRTOS and STM32 Cube HAL layer in your project, there will be a conflict to use a timebase source.
+* If you are using both FreeRTOS and STM32 Cube HAL layer in your project, there will be a conflict in using a timebase source.

 * To resolve this, it is strongly recommended that you